Estimating Non-Stabilizerness Dynamics Without Simulating It: Acknowledgements

 \section{Acknowledgements}

-A.P. thanks E. Tirrito for useful discussions.
+A.P. thanks E. Tirrito, A. Hamma, D. Iannotti, and G. Esposito for useful discussions.
 This work has been supported by the PNRR MUR project PE0000023-NQSTI, the Quantera project ``SuperLink'', and the PRIN 2022 (2022R35ZBF) - PE2 - ``ManyQLowD''.
 G.L. was partially supported by ANR-22-CPJ1-0021-01.

-\textit{Note added} --- A related study, featuring an algorithm where $T$ gates are commuted with Clifford circuits and applied to MPSs, will be published in the same arXiv posting.
-The paper is authored by A.Mello, A.Santini, M.Collura.